Resources and Services

 - The Wien Blackbox Theatre in the Quick Center is home base for Theatre Fairfield, the University's performing arts club, and provides another venue for theatre and dance in an intimate setting.

-The Fairfield University Career Center provides opportunities for students to participate in a wide variety of career development experiences to prepare them for careers after college.
+The Fairfield Bellarmine Career Center provides opportunities for students to participate in a wide variety of career development experiences to prepare them for careers after completion of the Associates Degree.
 These offerings work in tandem with and augment their academic development.
 The Office identifies, cultivates and promotes corporate (profit, not-for-profit) part- and full-time employment and internship opportunities, and provides guidance on further educational opportunities post-Fairfield.
-Further, both the College of Arts and Sciences and the Dolan School of Business provide career and professional development services for their students via centers within each dean's suite.
-Services among the various centers include: career exploration programming; professional workshops; employer immersion experiences; developmental resources, recruitment; employer engagement.
-The University Career Center and its resources are available to all students; however, career counselors are located in each center to support the specific school/college (Egan and Engineering counselors are located in the University Career Center).
+Services include: career exploration programming; professional workshops; employer immersion experiences; developmental resources, recruitment; employer engagement.

 The DiMenna-Nyselius Library offers: access to millions of books and ebooks and numerous databases of academic articles and streaming media; one-on-one research consultations with a librarian in-person, by email, or phone and 24/7 help via chat; online research guides, citation guides, and tutorials; a student donated textbook collection and course reserves; reservable spaces to conduct group work; a virtual reality room; designated graduate student study space; private and reservable lactation room; tech equipment such as computers, laptops, chargers, printers, scanners; and Interlibrary Loan.
-All first-year undergraduate students and new transfer students are assigned their own Personal Librarian.
 24/7 study space is available in the Weil Café and CAS Fredrickson Family Innovation Lab, and the entire library building is open 24 hours during final exam periods.
 Check the library website for updated hours.

 Information Technology Services